Intermesh/groupoffice-docs/using/email.rst

 To edit or create templates,
 go to:

-System settings -> E-mail Templates.
+My Account -> E-mail -> Templates.

 Double click on a template or create a new one to edit it.
 If you drafted an HTML document in another program, make sure this HTML only contains inline style.